-Another aspect of not really knowing how the shots would turn out was due to never shot with the Ilford Pan 400 film before.
+Another aspect of not really knowing how the shots would turn out was due to never having shot with the this film before.

 All of this, especially being pleasantly surprised when you get your images back from the lab, adds to the fun of shooting street photography on film.

 One thing that could easily happen when you don’t remember what you already shot on your film roll is that a lot of your images look the same, or contain similar themes, at least.

 I found that to be the case and so have split the images up here into batches that, I think, go together.

 The second was shots where I’d found a background and waited for someone to feature in front of it.
 This style leads to a hell of a lot of cliche street photography right now.
 Mine sometimes included, I know.
 Especially the one with the lady walking.

 The third batch was of more abstract images with no main human subject.
 I think these are my favourite ones from this roll of Ilford Pan 400.

 The next batch?
 Another theme that’s so easy to shoot that it’s probably a cliche now too.
 Especially when doing street photography in China.

 Bicycles and motorcycles.
 Done well, these shots can still have value.
 Whether you think these ones do or not, I will leave up to you.

 Shanghai street photography with Ilford Pan 400